arberiii/my-expenses/README.md

 # my-expenses
-An SPA AngularJs app that manages your expenses.
-For the moment it doesn't support users feature.
-As front-end framework I used Foundation
+A SPA AngularJs app that manages world expenses.
+It has only one user and that is the World, all of your "Hello World" costed the world to pay the internet provider, electricity, etc. As for the front-end framework, I used the Foundation framework.

 ## [Live demo](https://expenses-c1a2d.firebaseapp.com)

 ### Setup
-Please config Firebase and added it as devdependencie
+Please config Firebase and added it as dev dependencies